Setting Up A Singapore Company

-Also required during the name approval application process, we need to submit at least one director’s or shareholder’s name.
-To avoid any delays, it’s best to provide the details of the proposed Directors*, shareholders and company secretary and the issued/paid-up capital.
+In the company name approval application process, we need to submit at least one director’s or shareholder’s name.
+To avoid any delays, it’s best to provide the details of all the proposed directors*, shareholders and company secretary and the issued/paid-up capital.

 *All companies must have a minimum of one local director (either Singaporean, a Singapore Permanent Resident or Singapore Entre Pass Holder.)
 Thus, any company with one or more foreign Directors must also have a local director.
 Any person above the age of eighteen (18) may be appointed as a director.
 However, some individuals e.
 Bankrupts, are disqualified from being Directors.
 A Director cannot resign unless there is one local director remaining in the company.